TheDocMZ/AutoTriage/README.md

 # AutoTriage
-A host forensics triage script that leverages several command line tools to automate the extraction of key data to perform an initial analysis.
+A Windows host forensics triage script that leverages several command line tools to automate the extraction of key data to perform an initial analysis.
 The data extracted includes Windows Registry Hives, MFT, Shimcache, Amcache, Prefetch, and Event Logs.

 ## Dependencies:
 This script utilizes [RegRipper3.0](https://github.com/keydet89/RegRipper3.0) and [Eric Zimmerman Tools](https://ericzimmerman.github.io/#!index.md).
 These can be downloaded from their respective links.
 Additionally, the script provides the option to automate downloading these tools.
 The default location assumed by the script is  `C:\Tools\`.